Australian Tax FAQs from Sydney Moving Guide Readers

 You will be taxed on your rental income even if there is a tax agreement with Australia.
 In most circumstances, you will be able to claim credit for any overseas tax paid against your Australian tax liability (which largely prevents you from paying tax twice on the same income).

-- I received my last paycheck from my employer back home while living in Australia on a 457 visa, but it was within the first six months of my move when I was not a tax paying resident in Australia.
+I received my last paycheck from my employer back home while living in Australia on a 482 visa, but it was within the first six months of my move when I was not a tax-paying resident in Australia.
 Do I need to report that income on my Australian tax return even though I paid tax on that income already back home?

-Once again, thank you H&R Block Australia for your help with this.
+Once again, thank you H&R Block Australia for helping with this.